 How long does a psoriasis flare-up last?

-Psoriasis can be very unpredictable.
-The duration of flares can depend on the type of psoriasis a person has, but they may last several weeks to several months.
+Psoriasis may be very unpredictable.
+The duration of flares can depend on the type of psoriasis a person has, but they may last several weeks to months.

 Psoriasis is an autoimmune skin condition, and the symptoms may come and go throughout a person’s lifetime.

-There is no cure, but certain remedies, treatments, and self-care strategies can prevent flares and reduce symptoms that do arise.
-Some strategies include avoiding cold, dry environments, moisturizing regularly, and trying an anti-inflammatory diet.
+There is no cure, but certain remedies, treatments, and self-care strategies may help prevent flares and reduce symptoms that arise.

-Various environmental triggers, such as stress, can cause symptoms to flare.
+Various environmental triggers, such as stress, may cause symptoms to flare.
 Identifying these triggers and taking steps to avoid or manage them can help make living with psoriasis easier.